4rr4y/counterstroke/README.md

 The quick brown fox jumps over the lazy dog.%
 ```

-And other files (for reference, `biang.jpg` is included in the repo):
+It also work on other file types (for reference, `biang.jpg` is included in the repo):

 ```sh
 $ cat biang.jpg | python3 counterstroke.py -e | python3 counterstroke.py -d > biang2.jpg